-1) Annexation by the Town may be supported in the following circumstances:
+- 1) Annexation by the Town may be supported in the following circumstances: - (a) To accommodate the Town's need for land to facilitate future growth, in which case the following shall apply: - (i) Pursuant to Policy 2.11.1(2), the Town shall update the County regularly as to whether it has a surplus or deficiency in its residential, commercial, and industrial land supply,

-- (a) In order to accommodate the Town's need for land to facilitate future growth, in which case the following shall apply: - (i) Pursuant to Policy 2.11.1(2), the Town shall update the County regularly as to whether it has a surplus or deficiency in its residential, commercial and industrial land supply, - (ii) Subject to Policy 2.11.1(7), the County shall support the annexation of lands located within a Future Growth Area to allow the Town to maintain a maximum 50-year land supply for growth, - (iii) Subject to (ii), annexation may involve all or portion of a Future Growth Area, and - (iv) In order to provide ample lead time and ensure that land supply does not reach a critical level, an annexation application should be undertaken when the Town's residential, commercial or industrial land supply is demonstrated to be less than 15 years. - (b) When annexation is initiated by a landowner/developer, which may be supported by the County and Town provided that the application is consistent with the policies of the IDP.
-If the land proposed for annexation is located outside a defined Future Growth Area, the proposed annexation shall not be considered unless the IDP is amended accordingly; - (c) When annexation is desired in order to align an irregular boundary configuration; - (d) In cases where new development is proposed within a Future Growth Area in excess of the allowances identified in Policy 2.4.1; - (e) In cases where the subject land is owned by the Town; - (f) When annexation is required to meet the strategic or locational needs of a specific development.
+- (ii) Subject to Policy 2.11.1(7), the County shall support the annexation of lands located within a defined Growth Area to allow the Town to maintain a maximum 50-year land supply for growth, - (iii) Subject to (ii), annexation may involve all or portion of a defined Growth Area, and - (iv) To provide ample lead time and ensure that land supply does not reach a critical level, an annexation application should be undertaken when the Town's residential, commercial, or industrial land supply is demonstrated to be less than 15 years, - (b) When annexation is initiated by a landowner/developer, which may be supported by the Town and County provided that the application is consistent with the policies of the IDP.
+If the land proposed for annexation is located outside a defined Growth Area, the proposed annexation shall not be considered unless the IDP is amended accordingly, - (c) When annexation is desired to align an irregular boundary configuration, - (d) In cases where the boundary of a Future Urban Growth Area is defined by the right-of-way of a proposed highway realignment, annexation may be triggered when the highway is constructed, - (e) In cases where new development is proposed within a Future Growth Area exceeds the allowances identified in Policy 2.4(1), - (f) In cases where the subject land is owned by the Town, - (g) When annexation is required to meet the strategic or locational needs of a specific development.